Design and Technology

 There is also a written examination which is 1 hour and 45 minutes long and constitutes 50% of the GCSE.

-In the Sixth Form we have two A level choices:
+Sixth Form - A level choice

 A Level DT Product Design: This new two year course builds on the Design Technology GCSE course with many short design and making tasks, often set by local businesses.
 This enables us to cover a wide range of different materials, technical knowledge, CAD/CAM, manufacturing methods etc. and go on industrial visits to see the practical application of the processes we cover in class.